ISO 14001 vs U.S. SEC Cybersecurity Rules

 - Emphasizes environmental aspects, compliance obligations, lifecycle perspective.

-- Requires documented information for maintain/retain evidence.
+- Requires documented information to maintain/retain evidence.

 - Certification via accredited bodies with Stage 1/2 audits, surveillance, recertification every 3 years.